Relativistic formulation for dual one-way Doppler Cancellation Scheme observables for gravitational redshift tests: Observable of the Dual One-way Doppler Cancellation Scheme

-We consider a clock comparison experiment with two clocks in the Geocentric Celestial Reference System (GCRS).
-In order to study the measurement of dual one-way DCS, it is needed to give the clock comparisons of uplink and downlink.
+We consider a clock-comparison experiment between a ground clock and a satellite clock in the Geocentric Celestial Reference System (GCRS).
+To construct the observable of the dual one-way DCS, it is needed to derive the one-way frequency-comparison observables for uplink and downlink.
 We take the uplink as an example for calculating the clock comparison, and the calculation for downlink is similar.
 Generally, the difference in frequencies between the two clocks can be characterized by the frequency shift $f_2/f_1$.
-The general form of the one-way frequency shift of uplink is given by
+Let a wavefront of the signal be emitted from the position $\boldsymbol{{x}}_{1}$ at coordinate time $t_1$ and proper time $\tau_1$, and received at the position $\boldsymbol{{x}}_{2}$ at coordinate time $t_2$ and proper time $\tau_2$.
+The emission and reception events are related by the light-travel-time equation, so that $t_1$ is an implicit function of $t_2$.
+Denoting the electromagnetic phase by $\phi$, the proper frequencies measured at emission and reception are denoted by $f_1=(2\pi)^{-1}d\phi/d\tau_1$ and $f_2=(2\pi)^{-1}d\phi/d\tau_2$, respectively.
+Since the same phase is transferred along the ray, their ratio, or the one-way frequency shift of the uplink, can be written as

-where $\tau_1$ and $\tau_2$ are the corresponding proper times of coordinate times $t_1$ and $t_2$, respectively.
-On the right side of the equation, the first two terms are clock-dependent term containing gravitational redshift, time dilation and tidal effects; the third term is the path-dependent term, which includes Doppler effect, atmospheric effect, etc.
+This equation is composed of a product of three fractional factors.
+The first two factors describe the relationship between coordinate time and the proper times of the emitter and receiver, and contain gravitational redshift, time dilation and tidal effects.
+The last factor is the derivative of the emission time with respect to the reception time and describes the propagation contribution, including the Doppler effect, atmospheric effect, Shapiro-delay contributions etc.

-Firstly, we calculate the gravitational redshift term or clock-dependent term in the GCRS.
-The clock-dependent term can be calculated using the invariance of Riemannian space-time intervals.
-Considering the metric tensor of the GCRS, this term becomes
+Firstly, we calculate the clock-dependent part (first two factors) in the GCRS, which includes gravitational redshift that we are concerned about.
+This part can be calculated using the invariance of Riemannian space-time intervals.
+Considering the metric tensor of the GCRS, it is given by